ror-community/ror-site/content/blog/2020-02-05-ror-community-update.md

 The meeting also showcased a variety of ways in which ROR is being used and implemented across the community:

 -  Simon Porter (Digital Science) showed how **ROR IDs are being collected in submission workflows** for the [Physiome Journal](https://journal.physiomeproject.org/)
--  Jamie McKee (Altum) shared how **ROR IDs are being used in institutional profiles** in its [ProposalCentral](https://www.altum.com/grant-making-management-system-software-tools) grants management platform
+-  Jamie McKee (Altum) shared how **ROR IDs are being used in institutional profiles** in the [ProposalCentral](https://www.altum.com/grant-making-management-system-software-tools) grants management platform
--  Martin Fenner (DataCite) presented on how ROR IDs are supported in DataCite metadata and how [DataCite's search faceting uses ROR](https://blog.datacite.org/affiliation-facet-new-in-datacite-search/) to identify research outputs by a given affiliation
+-  Martin Fenner (DataCite) presented on how **ROR IDs are supported in DataCite metadata** and how [DataCite's search faceting uses ROR](https://blog.datacite.org/affiliation-facet-new-in-datacite-search/) to identify research outputs by a given affiliation
 -  Christine Ferguson (EMBL-EBI) discussed recent [work by the FREYA project](https://www.project-freya.eu/en/deliverables/freya_d4-4.pdf) to analyze opportunities to integrate organization IDs in PID services and scholarly communication systems, with **ROR IDs as a predominant option**
--  Ted Habermann (Metadata Game Changers) examined how **ROR IDs can be used to identify research outputs in specific institutional settings**, such as by federal government agencies
+-  Ted Habermann (Metadata Game Changers) examined the **relationship between affiliation "heterogeneity" and ROR adoption** among DataCite repositories
 -  Richard Wynne (Rescognito) demoed a **researcher recognition platform that uses ROR IDs** to identify organizations
 -  Carolyn Grant (Harvard Center for Astrophysics) previewed work to **link ROR IDs to local department-level identifiers** in the [Astrophysics Data System](https://ui.adsabs.harvard.edu/)